Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    In the ROS Message Browser window, click `Browse` next to the ROS message path.
 Navigate to and select the ROS directory of this cloned repository (`Unity-Robotics-Hub/tutorials/pick_and_place/ROS/`).
 This window will populate with all msg and srv files found in this directory.

+   In the ROS Message Browser window, type in `Scripts/RosMessages` in the text field of Build message path.

    ![](img/2_browser.png)

    > Note: If any of these ROS directories appear to be empty, you can run the command `git submodule update --init --recursive` to download the packages via Git submodules.